Life After Graduation workshop series:

 - perfect the perfect handshake

-Learn the ins and outs of this dynamic social media site, build a profile that works for you, and leverage the vast array of options and specifics to making your LinkedIn profile work for you!
+Learn the ins and outs of this dynamic social media site, build a profile that works for you, and leverage the vast array of options and specifics to making your LinkedIn profile work for you.
+Then take it to the next level, please bring your laptop with you.

 We will discuss such things as: